bonomk2/ie7-js/README.md

 # ie7-js
-Automatically exported from code.google.com/p/ie7-js
+* A JavaScript library to make MSIE behave like a standards-compliant browser.
-A JavaScript library to make MSIE behave like a standards-compliant browser.
+* Automatically exported from code.google.com/p/ie7-js

 ## About
 IE7.js is a JavaScript library to make Microsoft Internet Explorer behave like a standards-compliant browser.
 It fixes many HTML and CSS issues and makes transparent PNG work correctly under IE5 and IE6.